HannesRammer/Dartabase/README.md

     1.Execute Dartabase/bin/dbDown.dart to execute the Dartabase migration actions you specified inside the "DOWN" key.

     2.Follow instructions in console
-        -enter project name
+        *enter project name
+        *enter goal migration version

-    Dartabase should have executed the actions specified inside the "UP" key.
+    Dartabase should have executed the actions specified inside the "DOWN" key for all files EXCLUDING the goal migration version.

     Additionally it will update